-The Darri Track is another local bushwalk that’s never been particularly appealing, as it follows a fairly thin “finger” of bushland reserve that juts out into suburban St Ives, eventually meeting the Warrimoo Track.
+The Darri Track is a local bushwalk that’s never been particularly appealing, as it follows a fairly thin “finger” of bushland reserve that juts out into suburban St Ives, eventually meeting the Warrimoo Track.
 (The word ‘Darri’ means ‘track’ or ‘foot’ in the local Aborginal dialect; ‘Warrimoo’ translates as ‘eagle’).

 As I’m putting together a gude to all the bushwalks in Ku-ring-gai Chase, I need to see what this bushwalk is really like.
 I’m starting the bushwalk near the end of Toolang Road, rather than the very start of the Darri Track at the end of Bedford Avenue, as this makes a more convenient start and end point for a loop walk.
 I join the Darri Track just after crossing Cowan Creek.

 The track is a wide fire trail here as it rises above Cowan Creek.